deltachat/maps/README.md

 # Maps Integration for Delta Chat clients

-> An "Integration" is a [`.xdc` file](https://webxdc.org)
+> An "Integration" is a [webxdc file](https://webxdc.org)
-> that speaks to the deltachat-core-library instead of to other .xdc instances.
+> that speaks to the deltachat-core-library instead of other webxdc instances.
-> From the view of the messenger implementor, the integrations behave like normal `.xdc` files
+> From the view of the messenger implementor, the integrations behave like a normal webxdc.

 To use this integration in a client, get a [core](https://github.com/deltachat/deltachat-core-rust/) with 1.137.4 or newer,